Work with Network Printers - Windows 10

 You can easily remove printers you no longer use.
 Here's how:

-3. In the Printers and scanners section, click on the printer you wish to remove, then click the Remove device button.
+3. Click on the printer you wish to remove, then click the Remove device button (or Remove on Win 11).

-4. Click the Yes button to confirm the printer's removal.
+4. Click the Yes button to allow the printer's removal.

 Repeat the above steps for each printer you would like to remove.